 - Rank Inflation: The Neros Army has a ranking system with ten classifications.
 Each division is led by a commanding officer with the title of Gaisei (Victorious Saint), while the next nine ranks below it goes from Gōshō ("Mighty General", the second highest rank) to Gekitōshi ("Light Fighter", the lowest rank).

-- Robotic Reveal: Metalder sometimes when he got badly injured you can see his internal systems in every episode,
+- Robotic Reveal: Metalder sometimes; when he gets badly injured you can see his internal systems in every episode,

 - Sexy Secretary: K and S.